The following discussion and analysis should be read in conjunction with the

 continue to experience negative cash flows from operations and net losses.
 The

-Company incurred net losses of
+Company incurred net losses of $16.8 million and $13.7 million for the nine

 Outlook” below for additional information.